 She is not only a literary scholar, but also a prolific poet.
-She has published many poetry collections, including Sanctuary (Finishing Line Press, 2008), Rising (Wipf & Stock, 2015), and Journey (Origami Press, 2019).
-Inspired by Japanese poetic forms, she writes haiku, haibun, and haiga, which appear in the Asahi Haikuist, Frogpond, Haibun Today, Haiku Journal, and Illinois Audubon Society Magazine and which are collected in her Lulu books Tidepools (2009) and Wild Birdsong (2011).
+She has written many poetry collections, including Sanctuary (Finishing Line Press, 2008), Rising (Wipf & Stock, 2015), and Song of the Selkie (Aubade Publishing, forthcoming).
+Inspired by Japanese poetic forms, she writes haiku, haibun, and haiga, which appear in the Asahi Haikuist, Frogpond, Haibun Today, Haiku Journal, and the Illinois Audubon Society Magazine, as well as her haiku micro-chapbook, Journey (Origami Poems, 2019).
 Her poetry-and-music audio recording projects include “The Secret Life,” “Love-Song,” and, co-created with her brother, the saxophonist and composer, Andrew Beal, “The Jazz Bird,” available from iTunes, Amazon, and Spotify.
-She recently edited the poetry anthology, Hail, Radiant Star!: Nine Medievalist Poets (Finishing Line Press, forthcoming), which includes her “medieval bestiary poems” on the unicorn, lamb, pelican, lion, and phoenix.
+She is a contributing poet and the editor of the poetry anthology Hail, Radiant Star!
+Seven Medievalist Poets (Finishing Line Press, 2019).

 In addition to poetry, she writes magical realist fiction and creative non-fiction.
-Her fiction is featured in her books Eight Stories from Undiscovered Countries (Lulu, 2009) and Hourglass: The San Quentin Short Stories (under review).
-Her stories appear in Crux Literary Journal, Dappled Things, Literature Today, Pacific Review, and The Voices Project as well as Main Street Rag’s anthology, Law and Disorder: Stories of Conflict and Crime.
+Her short story collections include Eight Stories from Undiscovered Countries (Lulu, 2009) and Hourglass: The San Quentin Short Stories (under review).
+Her stories also appear in Crux Literary Journal, Dappled Things, Literature Today, Pacific Review, and The Voices Project as well as Main Street Rag’s anthology, Law and Disorder: Stories of Conflict and Crime.
 Her creative non-fiction includes biographies of women writers, on such luminaries as Christina Markyate, Marie de France, Julian of Norwich, Margery Kempe, Queen Elizabeth I, Aemilia Lanyer, and Ruth Stone, which appear in the volumes of Gale’s British Writers and American Writers series.
 Her essays on the lives of midwives appear in the professional magazine, Midwifery Today.
 They celebrate women like Stanislawa Leszczynska, the midwife of Auschwitz, and Lanyero Karamela, a contemporary midwife of Uganda, East Africa, and many early modern American, English, and European midwives as well.

 Her education, research, writing, and teaching have been generously supported by grants and fellowships over the years from a variety of sources, including the University of La Verne, the University of California, and the Medieval Academy of America.
 This support has encouraged her primary research on medieval manuscripts, early printed books, and the writings of J.R.R.
-Tolkien held in the Huntington Library, the Library of Congress Rosenwald Rare Books Room, the Folger Shakespeare Library, the British Library, the Bodleian Library, the University of Leeds Library, and the Wade Center.
+Tolkien.
+She has worked in the special collections of the Huntington Library, the Library of Congress Rosenwald Rare Books Room, the Folger Shakespeare Library, the British Library, the Bodleian Library, the University of Leeds Library, and the Wade Center as well as many other libraries.
 Through her publications with presses in the United States, the United Kingdom, Germany, the Netherlands, and Japan, which have been made widely available both in print and online, her research has reached an international audience.
 Through her teaching, it has benefitted thousands of students whom she has taught across the country and around the world.

-With knowledge and enthusiasm, she always aims to make her teaching creative, memorable, and relevant.
+She aims to make her teaching creative, memorable, and relevant.
 She has taught over fifty unique collegiate courses, primarily in literature and creative writing, but also in allied fields.
-She teaches in traditional, hybrid, and online educational settings at the university as well as in the community.
-She seeks to appeal to all types of learners, so she uses a variety of visual, auditory, and kinesthetic approaches.
-At the University of La Verne, she offers diverse courses, including:
+She teaches in traditional classrooms, and she also offers hybrid and online courses.
+With knowledge and enthusiasm, she seeks to appeal to all types of learners, using a variety of visual, auditory, and kinesthetic approaches.
+At the University of La Verne, she teaches: